 Replace Outdated Porch Lights

-If you haven’t looked at the new modern outdoor light fixtures in your local home improvement store, I recommend a shopping trip.
+I recommend a shopping trip if you haven’t looked at your local home improvement store's new modern outdoor light fixtures.
 I’m in love with the new modern, sleek designs.
 We replaced our outdated porch and deck light fixtures back in 2013, so it’s time for another update.